GDATASoftwareAG/vaas/Readme.md

 Create a Wordpress plugin that scans all file uploads for malware with a few lines of code: [Example](php/examples/wordpress)
 <img src="demo/wordpress.gif" alt="Wordpress plugin malware scanner" style="width:100%">

-Create a Discord Bot that deletes all files with malicious content on your server with a few lines of code: [Example](typescript/examples/discordbot)
+Create a Discord bot that scans and deletes malicious files uploaded on your Discord server with few lines of code: [Example](typescript/examples/discordbot)
 <img src="demo/discord_bot.gif" alt="VaaS Discord Bot" style="width:100%">

 ## I'm interested in VaaS